 Summary: Keep up with the competition

 For the best ROI, your brand needs to remain on top of the trends and retain a competitive edge.
-Many of the techniques mentioned are not new, but they’ve become increasingly popularity as they help move customers further down the customer lifecycle.
-Whether it’s harnessing user data, embracing a third-party app or delivering more relevancy, there are lots of opportunities for retail brands to grow their email marketing success in 2018!
+Many of the techniques mentioned are not new, but they’ve become increasingly popular as they help move customers through the customer lifecycle.
+Whether it’s harnessing user data, embracing a third-party app or delivering more relevancy, there are lots of opportunities for retail brands to grow their email marketing program.